The Missing Cross to Purity

 and the life of truth, may rule among us;

-that the living God, which has blessed you with his heavenly riches and mercies,
+that the living God, who has blessed you with his heavenly riches and mercies,

 and largely manifested them among you,